Johnny Weissmuller

-Johnny Weissmuller (/ˈwaɪsmʌlər/ WYSSE-mul-ər; born Johann Peter Weißmüller, /de/; June 2, 1904 – January 20, 1984) was a Hungarian-born German American Olympic swimmer, water polo player and actor.
-He was known for having one of the best competitive-swimming records of the 20th century.
+Johnny Weissmuller (/ˈwaɪsmʌlər/ WYSSE-mul-ər; born Johann Peter Weißmüller, /de/; June 2, 1904 – January 20, 1984) was an American Olympic swimmer, water polo player and actor.
 He set world records alongside winning five gold medals in the Olympics.
 He won the 100m freestyle and the 4 × 200 m relay team event in the 1924 Summer Olympics in Paris and the 1928 Summer Olympics in Amsterdam.
 Weissmuller also won gold in the 400m freestyle, as well as a bronze medal in the water polo competition in Paris.

-Following his retirement from swimming, Weissmuller played Edgar Rice Burroughs' Tarzan in twelve feature films from 1932 to 1948; six were produced by MGM, and six additional films by RKO.
+Following his retirement from swimming, Weissmuller played Edgar Rice Burroughs's Tarzan in twelve feature films from 1932 to 1948; six were produced by MGM, and six additional films by RKO.
 Weissmuller went on to star in sixteen Jungle Jim movies over an eight-year period, then filmed 26 additional half-hour episodes of the Jungle Jim TV series.

 Early life

 Johann Peter Weißmüller was born on June 2, 1904, in Szabadfalva, in the Kingdom of Hungary into an ethnically Banat Swabian family.
 An ancestor had immigrated from Baden, Holy Roman Empire c.
 1749.
 Three days later he was baptized into the Catholic faith by the Hungarian version of his German name, as János.
 Early the next year, January 26, 1905, his father, Peter Weißmüller, and mother, Elisabeth Weißmüller (née Kersch), took him on a twelve-day trip on the S.S.
 Rotterdam to Ellis Island.
 Soon they arrived in Windber, Pennsylvania, to live with family.
 Johnny's brother Peter was born the following September.